Traditional Musical Instruments

 The pipa is a four-stringed lute with 12-26 frets on a pear-shaped body.
 The musician holds the instrument upright and plays with plectrums attached to each finger of the right hand.
 A smaller version is called a liuqin.

 The guzheng was first made with a bamboo frame and silk strings.
 It is a Chinese zither of 18-23 strings and movable bridges.
 This instrument is typically played by plucking the strings.

 The guqin is also known as the seven-stringed qin.
 The body is a long and narrow wooden sound box with seven strings stretched along the top of the box.
 On the edges are 13 inlaid jade markers.
 Catalpa wood is used for the base and there are two holes to help make the sound.

 The erhu is one of the most popular Chinese string instruments.
 It is a two-stringed vertical fiddle that plays both traditional and contemporary music in China today.

 The drums have been used in Chinese culture for over 3500 years.
-One of their first uses was for sacrificial and worshiping ceremonies.
+One of their first uses was for sacrificial and worship ceremonies.
 Drums were also used for farming and warfare.

 The bamboo flute or dizi has eight holes including one blowhole.
 It is widely used in folk music, opera, and orchestras.
 The flute is made from either white or purple bamboo.
 The slender, lightweight instrument is a common one for many people in China.